Isn't it fun to be around someone who is complaining? Of course it isn't! Complaining is a simple way to show how selfish we are - it's all about ME!

 Get feedback

-- “I know I really want to live in the Right Circle.
+- “I know I want to live in the Right Circle.
 It takes a deliberate choice and energy to do that.
-I’m betting that you would like to do that too.
+I’m betting that you would like to do that, too.
 How might living in the Right Circle impact your life today?”

-Use their answer to help them discover the reality of choices they have.
+Use their answer to help them discover the reality of the choices they have.
 Hopefully, they see how much people and circumstances control their life when it could be different.
-Now, you can go back to some of what they were talking about prior to starting this exercise.
-Hopefully, they realize that their complaining is not a good sign of a life well lived.
+Now, you can go back to what they were talking about before starting this exercise.
+Hopefully, they realize their complaining is not a good sign of a well-lived life.